Rats and Mice and the Law

 Rats and mice may represent a public health risk.
 A public health risk is something that is likely to be harmful to human health or contribute to disease in humans this includes rats and mice.

-Under the Public Health Act 2005 residents are responsible for the control of rats on their properties.
-Rats and mice are likely to harbour and breed in litter and debris; residents can therefore discourage vermin harbourage by keeping their properties tidy and free from litter and debris.
+Under the Public Health Act 2005 residents are responsible for the control of rats & mice on their properties.
+Rats and mice are likely to harbour and breed in your house and materials, debris around your property; residents can therefore discourage vermin harbourage by keeping their properties tidy.

 When there is a public health risk caused by rats and mice, Council is responsible for administering and enforcing the Public Health Act 2005 in order to remove the risk.
 A Public Health Order may be issued to the owner/occupier of the premises requiring them to eliminate the vermin harbourage to Council’s satisfaction within a certain period of time.
 If the owner/occupier does not comply with the Public Health Order, Council may then issue fines, prosecute and apply to the Court for an Enforcement Order to have the work undertaken at the owner’s/occupier’s expense.

 In addition, there are a number of requirements under the Public Health Regulation 2018 including: